LLC vs Corporation Florida: Everything You Need to Know

 While each type of business structure has its own advantages, along with some disadvantages, it is important to understand the differences between these two types of business entities.
 First and foremost, the documentation for forming both types of businesses is different.
 An LLC must file the articles of organization, also referred to as a certificate of organization or certificate of formation, along with an operating agreement (not always required).
 A corporation will need to file the articles of incorporation, also referred to as a corporate charter, along with the bylaws.

 Another main difference between an LLC and corporation are the costs associated with forming each one.
 Generally, a corporation pays less than an LLC, but this also depends on what type of industry you operate in, as additional documentation and filing fees could be required.

 If you need help with forming your Florida LLC or Corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.